This year in review

 Improve and grow the core South African business

-There are two broad dimensions to this objective – one, to improve the profitability of, and to continually seek new growth avenues for, each of the divisions; and two, to ensure that we collaborate across the divisions, i.e. intra-Group to reduce cost duplication and inefficiency.
-To this end, the profit improvement in Game and Masscash Wholesale and Retail were great performances and a tribute to those management teams and staff.
-Our collaboration efforts are overseen by our Group Commercial Executive, Llewellyn Steeneveldt, and involve our core functional areas across each Division – like IT, Real Estate, Merchandise and Private Label – working together.
-Collaboration takes many forms: negotiating with a single supplier across the Group for best price and service; aligning around a single instance of the product master-data; or enforcing a peer-review for new IT projects.
+There are two broad dimensions to this objective – one, to improve the profitability of, and to continually seek new growth avenues for, each of the Divisions; and two, to ensure that we collaborate across the Divisions, i.e. intra-Group to reduce cost duplication and inefficiency.
+Our collaboration efforts are overseen by our Group Commercial Executive, Llewellyn Steeneveldt, and involve core functional areas across each Division – like Real Estate, Merchandise and Private Label – working together.
+Collaboration takes many forms: negotiating with a single supplier across the Group for best price and service; aligning around a single instance of the product master-data; or expanding the skills and experience of our Private Label team.

 Linked to ecommerce and digital is the provision of a broad array of financial services to our retail customers.
-An executive with many years’ experience in this area, Gerhard Hayes, joined the Group in 2015 and much work is underway to expand and improve our offering including the roll-out of kiosks across our store network providing financial services such as prepaid electricity, Lotto tickets and airtime purchases.
+Gerhard Hayes, Group Financial Services Executive, has been tasked with the expansion and improvement of our offering including the roll-out of kiosks across our store network providing financial services such as money transfers, gift cards, airtime, prepaid electricity, Lotto tickets and airtime purchases.

 The Board and Executive Committee